-- a. extreme short-term precipitation events, snowpack buildup or other factors leading to flooding events; - b. geologic instability or seismic activity causing slope failures at or near the NICO mine, impacts on the mine workings, or compromising of the mine rock management area; - c. failure of existing dams/containment structures; - d. freezing effects on water transportation systems; - e. how mine water will be managed if the water treatment system malfunctions, with a focus on retention capacity timelines for water storage facilities and contingency water treatment plans; - f. potential impacts to water from accidents in transport of processing chemicals and other dangerous goods; and - g. potential impacts to water from tailings spills or leaks. - 12.
-Describe the effect of water recycling on water quality for different water recycling scenarios. - 13.
-Describe water quality monitoring and management during operations including: - a. contingency plans in case metals leaching or acid rock drainage occurs; - b. contingency plans for unacceptable effluent quality; - c. spill contingency plans on site and along transportation routes; - d. conceptual plans for surface water and ground water monitoring; and - e. whether and how Fortune will incorporate Wek'eezhii Settlement Area residents in environmental monitoring, and how it will report monitoring results to potentially-affected communities.
+- 11. Describe the likelihood and consequences of accidents, malfunctions, or impacts of the environment on the development influencing water quantity and quality and the ability of the water management system to function.
+Describe the impact as though it has happened, then probabilities for occurrence and accompanying mitigations.
+This discussion should include the required circumstances for a failure to occur, and what monitoring, evaluation and adaptive management systems will be in place to identify, proactively avoid and address them.
+The following scenarios, at a minimum should be considered: - a. extreme short-term precipitation events, snowpack buildup or other factors leading to flooding events; - b. geologic instability or seismic activity causing slope failures at or near the hydrometallurgical processing site, impacts on the site workings, or compromising of the tailings management facility or facilities; - c. failure of existing dams/containment structures; - d. how water will be managed if the water treatment system malfunctions, with a focus on retention capacity timelines for water storage facilities and contingency water treatment plans; - e. potential impacts to water from accidents in transport of processing chemicals and other dangerous goods; and - f. potential impacts to water from tailings spills or leaks. - 12.
+Predict the effects to water quality from winter withdrawal for any water body or bodies that Avalon proposes to use a source for water or as a point of discharge [including downstream water bodies until the confluence with Great Slave Lake and a reasonable local area of Great Slave Lake]. - 13.
+Predict the impacts to water quality if Avalon decides to use Teck Cominco's tailings pond for discharge of water or tailings or any effluent for any reason. - 14.
+Describe water quality monitoring and management during operations including: - a. contingency plans for unacceptable treated-water quality; - b. spill contingency plans on site and along transportation routes; - c. the framework for surface water plans and ground water monitoring; and - d. whether and how Avalon will incorporate Akaitcho region residents in environmental monitoring, and how it will report monitoring results to potentially-affected communities.

-Appendix D: Closure and reclamation
+Appendix D: Cumulative effects